-New Version Old Version Remembering: can the children recall or remember the information? define, duplicate, list, memorise, recall, repeat, reproduce state Understanding: can the child explain ideas or concepts? classify, describe, discuss, explain, identify, locate, recognise, report, select, translate, paraphrase Applying: can the child use the information in a new way? choose, demonstrate, dramatize, employ, illustrate, interpret, operate, schedule, sketch, solve, use, write.
+Remembering: can the children recall or remember the information? define, duplicate, list, memorise, recall, repeat, reproduce state Understanding: can the child explain ideas or concepts? classify, describe, discuss, explain, identify, locate, recognise, report, select, translate, paraphrase Applying: can the child use the information in a new way? choose, demonstrate, dramatize, employ, illustrate, interpret, operate, schedule, sketch, solve, use, write.
 Analyzing: can the child distinguish between the different parts? appraise, compare, contrast, criticise, differentiate, discriminate, distinguish, examine, experiment, question, test.
-Evaluating : can the child justify a stand or decision? an the child justify a stand or appraise, argue, defend, judge, select, support, value, evaluate Creating: can the child create new product or point of view? assemble, construct, create, design, develop, formulate, write.
+Evaluating : can the child justify a stand or decision?
+Authright State Communication and the state of the state Creating: can the child create new product or point of view? assemble, construct, create, design, develop, formulate, write.